-It’s no small task to prepare all the supporting documents for a marriage-based green card.
+It’s no small task to prepare all the supporting documents for a family-based or a marriage-based green card.
 For the most part, the government requires copies rather than original documents, and you want to make sure that each copy is high-quality and easy to read.
 (Poor-quality documents can slow down the whole process, especially if the government has to request an entirely new copy.)

 Whether you’re using Boundless to easily complete your green card application, or you’re creating your own digital archive, the following tips will help ensure that you’re printing out high-quality digital copies that meet the government’s expectations.